HewlettPackard/galadriel/SECURITY.md

 ## Reporting a Vulnerability

 If you've found a vulnerability or a potential vulnerability in Galadriel please reach out to any of the maintainers using any private communication channel at your discretion.

+The mainteners are currently available at the [SPIFFE Slack channel](https://slack.spiffe.io).